 Life doesn’t always go as planned, but differences can bring positive change.
-McKay School graduate Alexandra Parrish recently spoke to students about her experiences and her career: how she ended up becoming an instructional designer for the LDS Church, what she does in this endeavor, and how students can use their education degree beyond the classroom.
+McKay School graduate Alexandra Parrish recently spoke to students about her experiences and her career: how she ended up becoming an instructional designer for The Church of Jesus Christ of Latter-day Saints, what she does in this endeavor, and how students can use their education degree beyond the classroom.

 Her Career Path